Canonical-Correlation-Based Fast Feature Selection for Structural Health Monitoring: Empirical studies

 \subsection{Comparison of elapsed time}

-A synthetic dataset is constructed for the comparison of the elapsed time between the definition, $h$-correlation and $\theta$-angle-based feature selection methods.
-The feature and response matrices $\mathbf{X}$ and $\mathbf{Y}$ are generated from random numbers uniformly distributed between 0 to 1.
-There are 5000 instances, 700 features, and 50 columns of $\mathbf{Y}$, i.e. $N = 5000$, $n = 700$, $m = 50$.
-The three methods are used to greedily select the useful features according to the proposed criterion, i.e. SSC.
-The definition-based method uses the built-in function {\tt canoncorr} of \textsc{Matlab} to compute the criterion.
+A synthetic dataset is generated to compare the running time of the $h$-correlation and $\eta$-cosine methods on feature selection tasks.
+The built-in function {\tt canoncorr} of MATLAB$^\circledR$ is adopted as the baseline method to compute this criterion as well.
+The feature and target matrices $\mathbf{X} \in \mathbb{R}^{N \times n}$ and $\mathbf{Y} \in \mathbb{R}^{N \times m}$ are generated from random numbers uniformly distributed between 0 to 1.
+The number of instances is 5000, and the number of variables in $\mathbf{X}$ and $\mathbf{Y}$ are 700 and 50, respectively, i.e. $N = 5000$, $n = 700$, $m = 50$.
+All three methods are used to greedily select the features according to the SSC.
+The results are shown in Figure \ref{fig:time}. \RV{Features here refer to the variables in X.}

-The results are shown in Figure \ref{fig:time}.
-The computational speed of the definition-based method is much slower than the others, even at the first iteration.
-That is because, when selecting the first feature, the definition-based method requires one to compute the inner product of $\mathbf{Y}$ with itself, whose computational complexity is $\mathcal{O}(m^2 N)$ for each candidate feature.
-For the $h$-correlation-based method, after the one-time orthogonal process to transfer $\mathbf{Y}$ to $\mathbf{V}$, the computation of the criterion for each candidate feature requires the inner product of the centred candidate feature with each column of $\mathbf{V}$, whose computational complexity is $\mathcal{O}(m N)$.
-Similarly, after the one-time orthogonal processes, the computational complexity for the $\theta$-angle-based method is $\mathcal{O}(m (n+m))$.
-It is also found that the $\theta$-angle-based method is slower than the $h$-correlation-based until the selection of the $13^\text{th}$ feature.
-That is because, to find the orthonormal basis forming $\mathbf{U}$, the $\theta$-angle method requires SVD at \textbf{Step 2}, whose computational complexity is dominated at the selection of the first several features.
-However, as SVD is only needed once, the $\theta$-angle-based method is faster in the long run according to the analysis in Section \ref{s:greedy}.
+It can be seen that the computational speed of the baseline method is much slower than the other two methods, even at the first iteration.
+According to the analysis in Section \ref{s:greedy}, when $N > n+m$, the $\eta$-cosine method is generally faster than the $h$-correlation method.
+However, Figure \ref{fig:time} shows that the $\eta$-cosine method is slower than the $h$-correlation method until the selection of the $13\textsuperscript{th}$ feature.
+This phenomenon appears because, for the $\eta$-cosine method, before the first iteration, the orthonormal basis $\mathbf{U}$ needs to be found by the SVD at Line \ref{alg:svd} in Algorithm \ref{alg:ffs}, which dominates the computational complexity of selecting the first several features.
+However, since the SVD only needs to be done once, the $\eta$-cosine method is faster than the $h$-correlation method in the long run.